Articles in Famous Felines are written by

 Life at the library

 Dewey blossomed into a magnificent cat, as can be seen from his 'official' portrait (right), taken when he was about 2 years old.
 Over the years he provided Spencer Library with plenty of publicity via the local newspaper, national magazines, in books, on postcards and on Sioux City TV.
 He was also the star of a video about library cats, Puss in Books: Adventures of a Library Cat (1997), and his fame spread throughout America and beyond, especially after he was chosen as 'January cat' on a nationwide calendar.
-The library maintains a bio page for Dewey, and also a slideshow of images.
+The bio page for Dewey that the library used to maintain can now be seen at the Internet Archive, but the IA has not captured a slideshow of images that was also available at one time.
 (See more Dewey links below to his website, videos and various news articles.)

 Throughout his long life Dewey loved 'his public'.
 He greeted patrons at the front desk, regularly attended every library meeting, and even enjoyed functions such as summer family fun evenings in the presence of 250 people or more.
 He hated it when the library was closed, and would welcome Vicki Myron, library director and his principal carer, with a 'wave' in the mornings when she arrived.
 Staff kept a camera handy to record his antics and adventures over the years.